cucumber-attic/cucumber-ruby-spike-donotuse/README.md

       end
     end

 Not bad, eh?
 But you still feel like something is off.
+There is a lot of duplication between the macros, the helper methods and the instance methods of the Calculator class.
 Why can't you just write something like this?:

     class CalculatorMapper
       include SteppingStone::Mapper

-      def_map "a calculator"                       => [Calculator, :new]
+      def_subject "a calculator"                   => [Calculator, :new]
       def_map "the calculator is cleared"          => :clear def_map /(\d+) and (\d+) are added together/ => :add, [Integer, Integer] def_map /the answer is (\d+)/                => :assert_answer, [Integer]